Recruitment Techniques: Using Benefits to Attract Talent

 If you’re not using employee benefits as part of your recruitment strategy, you’re missing one of the most effective recruitment techniques available to small and mid-sized businesses.
 While not every company can offer the highest salary, offering meaningful, flexible and inclusive benefits can give you a powerful competitive edge.

 In fact, compensation isn’t always the deciding factor for top candidates.
-A 2016 Aflac study found that 72% of millennials would choose a job with better benefits over one with higher pay.
-That matters because millennials make up the largest segment of the workforce today.
+A 2024 study found that nearly three in four working Americans would take a job with slightly lower pay but better benefits.

 Here are six ways to use employee benefits to improve recruitment and stand out in a crowded hiring market.